woodrush/lambda-8cc/README.md

 ```

 Here, uni++ is a very fast [lambda calculus interpreter](https://github.com/melvinzhang/binary-lambda-calculus) written by [Melvin Zhang](https://github.com/melvinzhang).

-This takes about 8 minutes to run on my machine.
+This runs in about 8 minutes on my machine.
+But be careful - it takes 145 GB of memory to run it!
+If you have free HDD space or a USB drive, you can use it to [dynamically extend your swap region](https://askubuntu.com/questions/178712/how-to-increase-swap-space)
+using a swap file with `mkswap` and `swapon` to run this.
+Also, by compiling the assembly and x86 executable separately, you can halve down the RAM usage to 65 GB, as shown in the [Usage](#usage) section.
+Small programs such as [putchar.c](examples/putchar.c) only take about 40 GB of memory.

 More running time stats are available in the [Running Times and Memory Usage](#running-times-and-memory-usage) section.
-Detailed usage instructions are available in the [Usage](#usage) section.

 More example C programs compilable by lambda-8cc can be found under [./examples](./examples).